AustinCodingAcademy/student-gitbook/course-catalog.md

 PHONE (512) 827-8498

-* If you would like to have a hard copy or .pdf of this document, please email your request to Chris Lofton at clofton@austincodingacademy.com
+* If you would like to have a hard copy or .pdf of this document, please email your request to Chris Lofton at clofton [at] austincodingacademy [dot] com

 (2.a.)
 Catalog Volume 001
 (2.b.)
 Published (October 4th, 2016)